curioswitch/tasuke/docs/getting-started.md

 ## Install tools

-The three tools required for development are [Go](https://go.dev/dl/), [NodeJS](https://nodejs.org/en/download/package-manager), and and [gcloud CLI](https://cloud.google.com/sdk/docs/install).
+The three tools required for development are [Go](https://go.dev/dl/), [NodeJS](https://nodejs.org/en/download/package-manager), and [gcloud CLI](https://cloud.google.com/sdk/docs/install).
 Note, for frontend development, only NodeJS is required and for all other development, NodeJS is not required.

 ### MacOS